Discreetly Mine: Three-year-old Campaign

 Discreetly Mine won the Risen Star Stakes on February 20, 2010.
 He then ran in the March 27 Louisiana Derby, finishing fourth to winner Mission Impazible.

 In other 2010 races Discreetly Mine took the Jersey Shore Stakes and the Amsterdam Stakes, placed in the Jim Dandy Stakes, and won the 2010 King's Bishop Stakes.

+Later that year, Discreetly Mine injured his stifle and was retired.

+Stallion career

+In 2016, Discreetly Mine was sold to Haras Lacala to stand at stud in Uruguay.